Prs

 STIM

-STIM is a Swedish collective management organization for music creators and publishers.
+STIM is a Swedish collective management organisation for music creators and publishers.
 On their behalf, STIM administers and licenses performing and mechanical rights to music and lyrics.
 Through its international network, STIM also manages the rights to the worldwide repertoire of music.
-STIM is a non-profit organization representing 75, 000 songwriters, composers, text authors and music publishers worldwide.
+STIM is a non-profit organisation representing 75, 000 songwriters, composers, text authors and music publishers worldwide.
 STIM was founded in 1923 and has since 2012 its headquarters in Stockholm.

 Tono